sherpa/sherpa/docs/models/index.rst

 parameters to be the same but to let the position and amplitude values vary independently.

-More information including more complex, but more powerful ways to combined models is available in the
+More information including more complex, but more powerful ways to combine models is available in the
 :doc:`combining models <../evaluation/combine>`
 and